bufbuild/protocompile/grammar/README.md

 EnumValueDecl = identifier equals int_lit [ CompactOptions ] semicolon .
 ```

-Like messages, enums can also reserve names and numbers (typically to prevent
+Like messages, enums can also reserve names and numbers, typically to prevent
-recycling names and numbers from old enum values).
+recycling names and numbers from old enum values.
 ```
 EnumReservedDecl = reserved ( EnumValueRange { comma EnumValueRange } | Names ) semicolon .